7RU7H/CTFs/TryHackMe/Markdown/GameBuzz/GameBuzz-Helped-Through.md

 Edit
 ![](69171337.png)

+Restart the knockd
 ```bash
 sudo /etc/init.d/knockd restart
 ```

+Port knock
 ```bash
 nc incognito.com 69
 nc incognito.com 15
 nc incognito.com 1337
 ```

+And we are root.
 ![](root.png)

 ## Beyond Root

 In conclusion I am beating Al to things, but learnt alot about something I have vaguely remember doing.
-I would not have got the port knocking.vim
+I would not have got the port knocking.

 ```python
 import pickle